hutchgrant/gitlab-docker-local/README.md

 ```

 You may also want to backup to remote cloud storage.
 That [functionality is also available](https://docs.gitlab.com/ce/raketasks/backup_restore.html#uploading-backups-to-a-remote-cloud-storage) for amazon, digital ocean spaces, google, etc.

+**Note** you can adjust the backup lifetime in the `docker-compose.yml` omnibus environment variable for `backup_keep_time` (we have it set to 172800 seconds or 48 hours).
+If you want to change that, you'll also want to adjust the cron script's `REMOVE_DAYS` to your preference.

 ## Restore